Capillary/api-documentation/source/includes/_cardLoyalty.md

 --------- | -------- | -----------
 code | string | Unique code (supports up to 50 characters) for the card series.
-Only alpha-numeric is allowed. name | string | Name of the card series. description | string | Description of the Card Series. type* | enum | Type of the card series.
+Only alpha-numeric is allowed. name | string | Name of the card series. description | string | Description of the card series. type* | enum | Type of the card series.
 Values: `PHYSICAL` (physical card), `DIGITAL` (digital card or soft copy) prefix | string | Characters to start with in a card number. suffix | string | Characters to end with in a card number.